joandelason/rssbot/README.md

 python newsbot.py

-You will need to change the feeds list in the code according to your interests and renaming the root folder.
+You may want to change the feeds list in the code according to your interests and rename the root folder.